medialab/xan/docs/cmd/flatten.md

     -F, --flatter          Even flatter representation alternating column name and content on different lines in the output.
 Useful to display cells containing large chunks of text.
+    --row-separator <sep>  Separate rows in the output with the given string, instead of displaying a header with row index.
+If an empty string is given, e.g. --row-separator '', will not separate rows at all.
+    --csv                  Write the result as a CSV file with the row,field,value columns instead.
+Can be seen as unpivoting the whole file.
     --cols <num>           Width of the graph in terminal columns, i.e. characters.
                            Defaults to using all your terminal's width or 80 if terminal's size cannot be found (i.e. when piping to file).